Descanonge/neba/docs/source/datasets.rst

 Defining new modules
 --------------------

+Users will typically only need to use existing modules, possibly with redefining some of its methods.
+In the case more dramatic changes are necessary, here are more details on the module system.

+The :class:`.Dataset` class inherits from :class:`.HasModules` that deals with most of the module system.
+Modules must be registered in the :attr:`.HasModules._registered_modules` attribute, which is a list of named tuples each containing three key informations:

+* the attribute name that will hold the module **instance**
+* the attribute name that will hold the module **type** or definition
+* the class of the module.

 Dataset managers are initialized with an optional argument giving the parameters, and additional keyword arguments.
 All modules are instantiated with the same arguments.
 Immediately after, their :attr:`~.Module.dm` attribute is